 Biodegradable soap: This can be used for cleaning dishes, doing laundry (the camping way), washing hands or ~potentially~ giving yourself a camp shower if really necessary.
 Ideally you want one product that is multi-purpose and kind to the skin.
 I like this one (you can also get it at Whole Foods).
-Camp Suds is a popular choice, though I find it makes my hands feel really dry after washing dishes.
+Camp Suds is a popular and cheaper choice, though I find it makes my hands feel really dry after washing dishes.

 Toothbrush + Toothpaste + Floss: No, just because you’re camping doesn’t mean you can skip out on dental hygiene (thoughI’m guilty of not brushing before bed if the bugs are super bad).
 I’ll explain more about the spitting process below, but to prevent fluoride and other chemicals from harming the environment, I use all natural toothpaste by Tom’s.